Ejhfast/Clustering-in-Haskell/readme.txt

-A basic clustering algorithm, with a built in support for clustering words, sentances, and documents.
+A basic clustering algorithm, with built in support for clustering words, sentances, and documents.